Washout: Dublin is having its wettest month in four years

 To the rest of us it simply feels like the Irish Sea is being poured upon us daily.

-The good news is this weather system is set to end and Friday and be replaced by a period of very dry and also very cold weather.
+The good news is this weather system is set to end by Friday and will be replaced by a period of very dry but also very cold weather.

-According to Met Éireann’s Joanna Donnelly “we may be sorry to see the rain go because it is going to be very cold”.
+According to Met Éireann forecaster Joanna Donnelly “we may be sorry to see the rain go because it is going to be very cold”.